romi/librcom/README.md

 ERROR: main: 'MessageLink: Failed to connect'
 ```

-This is normal: we didn't implement and start the remote process, yet.
+This is normal: we didn't implement and start the remote process,
+yet.
+We will look into that in the next session.

 ## The server-side application